Circuit Breaker

 - Users can retry as liquidity conditions improve

-The capital still exists, it’s lent out and recoverable as upstream liquidity normalizes.
+The capital still exists, lent out and recoverable as upstream liquidity normalizes.

 Mass redemption under circuit breaker

-Section titled “Mass redemption under circuit breaker”Scenario: large share of investors attempt exits simultaneously, triggering circuit breaker limits.
+Section titled “Mass redemption under circuit breaker”Scenario: a large share of investors attempt exits simultaneously, triggering the circuit breaker.

 Expected behavior: